Aliases for ARIH1 Gene

 GeneCards Summary for ARIH1 Gene

 ARIH1 (Ariadne RBR E3 Ubiquitin Protein Ligase 1) is a Protein Coding gene.
 Diseases associated with ARIH1 include Apnea, Obstructive Sleep and Sleep Disorder.
-Among its related pathways are Cytokine Signaling in Immune system and Transport of the SLBP independent Mature mRNA.
+Among its related pathways are Transport of the SLBP independent Mature mRNA and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is ARIH2.

 UniProtKB/Swiss-Prot for ARIH1 Gene